-On September 12, 2012 a total of 96 adult Chinook were transferred to the spawning channel by hatchery personnel and WDFW.
-(Supplemental line: 24 females, 24 males.
-The hatchery control line has: 24 females, 24 males.)
+On September 11, 2013 a total of 96 adult Chinook were transferred to the spawning channel by hatchery personnel and WDFW.
+(Supplemental line: 24 females, 23 males and 1 jack.
+The hatchery control line has: 24 females, 21 males and 3 jacks.)
 WDFW researchers monitored reproductive behavior of spawning adults and pedigreed offspring.
-The channel was in operation from

-September 2012 to May 2013.
+The channel was in operation from September 2013 to May 2014.

-Laurmar Electric inspected all breaker panels located throughout the main facility and acclimation facilities in January 2013.
-NC Machinery performed annual maintenance on Cle Elum's generators in October 2012.
+Laurmar Electric inspected all breaker panels located throughout the main facility and acclimation facilities in July 2013.
+NC Machinery performed annual maintenance on Cle Elum's generators in October 2013.
 Generators are cycled once a month by Cle Elum staff to ensure they are operating efficiently.